jakolandio3/angular-messenger-app/README.md

 - **Front-End:** Session storage is wiped and user is redirected to the login screen

 - **Back-End:** Runs a function for removing user at a passed UUID from the database

 - **DataBase:** Is updated to no longer contain the user at the passed UUID

+### Fetch Group Data

+- **Front-End:** Group data is displayed on the home page of the auth routes, displaying groups youre associated in allowing connection as well as showing the other groups with a handler for requesting access.

+- **Back-End:** Runs a 2 functions, 1 to grab all the groups with just the ID and name, and 2 to grab all the details of groups a user is associated with

+- **DataBase:** Is updated to no longer contain the user at the passed UUID